Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Measuring knowledge spillovers and innovation

 \subsection{Defining the similarity function}

 For calculating similarity, we rely on the semantic content of a historically trained BERT model, introduced in section~\ref{sec:hist-bert-model}.
 This model yields semantic text-vector representations in a 512$\times$768-dimensional embedding space.
 Let $v_{it}$ be a single title embedding.
-Let $sim(x,y)=\frac{x\cdot y}{\lVert x\rVert\,\lVert y\rVert}$ be the cosine similarity between two titles in the embedding space $x,y \in \mathbb{R}^d$.
-Lastly, let $Y=\{y_1, \dots, y_m\} \in \mathbb{R}^d$ be a set of embeddings.
+Let $sim(x,y)=\frac{x\cdot y}{\lVert x\rVert\,\lVert y\rVert}$ be the cosine similarity between two titles in the embedding space $x,y \in \mathbb{R}^d$.\footnote{Embeddings are normalized so that cosine similarities are equivalent to the dot product.} Lastly, let $Y=\{y_1, \dots, y_m\} \in \mathbb{R}^d$ be a set of embeddings.
 Then, we define similarity as the average cosine similarity between title $i$ and the top-$k$ most similar titles:

 Calculating similarity only to the most similar $k$ titles in the comparison group directly addresses two key biases in the calculation of spillovers:

 First, the spillover and innovation measure can be sensitive to the inclusion of irrelevant titles.
 Adding irrelevant titles (e.g. imagine the emergence of a new sub-field) decreases average forward similarity.
 Yet, by only calculating similarity to the $k$-most similar titles, we ensure that irrelevant titles are not part of the comparison group as long as $k$ is sufficiently small.